Just Arrived

 Description

-Kim Jiyoung, Born 1982 traces the life of a girl born to a mother whose in-laws wanted a boy.
-She grows up sharing a room with her brother while he has his own.
-A girl harassed by male teachers at school.
-A daughter whose father blames her when she is harassed late at night.
-A diligent student who doesn’t get internships.
-A capable employee who is overlooked for promotion.
-A wife who gives up her career and independence for domestic life.
-Kim Jiyoung begins to act strangely.
-She becomes depressed and angry, trying to define herself.
+Kim Jiyoung, Born 1982 follows the life of a girl born to a mother whose in-laws want a boy.
+She grows up as a sister who shares a room with her brother, who has his own room.
+A girl preyed upon by male teachers at school.
+A daughter whose father blames her when she is harassed at night.
+A good student who doesn’t get opportunities like internships.
+A model employee who is overlooked for promotion.
+A wife who gives up her career and independence for a life of domesticity.
+Kim Jiyoung begins acting strangely.
+She becomes depressed.
+She is angry.
+She is her own woman.
 Kim Jiyoung is every woman.
-The novel follows one young woman born at the end of the twentieth century and raises questions about endemic misogyny and institutional oppression relevant to us all.
+Kim Jiyoung, Born 1982, is the life story of one young woman born at the end of the twentieth century, raising questions about endemic misogyny and institutional oppression that are relevant to us all.

 Everywoman's tale exposing deep-rooted societal misogyny.